 Table of Contents

 You already know what euthanizing a dog means.
-But more than that, it may be helpful for you to familiarize yourself with dog euthanasia process, its basics and how the procedure works, when to make that final decision, and how to comfort your dog during this time.
+But more than that, it may be helpful for you to familiarize yourself with the dog euthanasia process, its basics and how the procedure works when to make that final decision, and how to comfort your dog during this time.
 There are also ways to ease your sadness.

 Dog Euthanasia: What to Expect